MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_04_insights_and_reporting.md

 1. Select **Deep analysis** on the top tab to dive deeper into data and uncover insights that might not be available from other reports.
 The dashboard can be filtered by selecting a reporting period and accounting method.

-    The **Decomposition tree** can be used to drill down from the company-level to more granular levels of the organization, and to access
+    The **Decomposition tree** can be used to drill down from the company-level to more granular levels of the organization, and to access:

     -  High value
     -  Low value